 Ireland has a two-rate income tax system: 20% on the first EUR 44,000 and 40% on the balance.
 Universal Social Charge (USC) from 0.5% to 8% and PRSI at 4% are also applied.
 Tax credits reduce the effective tax burden.

-Pre-calculated net salary at common salary levels in Ireland (EUR), based on 2026 tax rates.
+Net salary calculated across common earning brackets in Ireland (EUR), using 2026 tax rates.

 | Gross Monthly Salary | Net Salary | Total Deductions | Effective Rate |